Baseball Base Running Tips

 - 1 Baseball Base Running Tips

 - 2 1.
-Don’t make the 1st or 3rd out at third base
+Don’t make the first or third out at third base

 - 3 2.
 Use the third base coach on plays you can’t see